2025 Industry Benchmarks + Examples for Interactive Demos

 HR Tech

-Remote, a global HR tool, publicizes its interactive demo on each product page right next to the customary “Book a demo” CTA.
+Remote, a global HR tool, publicizes its interactive demo just below the fold on its global payroll and HRIS product pages.

-Their website isn’t the only place they use interactive demos.
-Rodney Rasmussen, Senior Product Marketing Manager at Remote, told Navattic:
+But their product pages aren’t the only places they use interactive demos.
+Remote’s Senior Product Marketing Manager, Rodney Rasmussen, told Navattic:

 “Our demos are performing really well.
 We're seeing significant engagement because we've made them easily accessible — embeddable on our website, linkable from emails, and even within the product itself.”